 If you fail to provide correct payee statements and you cannot show reasonable cause, you may be subject to a penalty.
-The penalty applies if you fail to provide the statement by January 31 (see part M on page 9), you fail to include all information required to be shown on the statement, or you include incorrect information on the statement.
-"Payee statement" has the same meaning as "statement to recipient" as used in part M on
+The penalty applies if you fail to provide the statement by January 31 (February 15 for Forms 1099-B, 1099-S, and 1099-MISC (boxes 8 and 14 only)) (see part M on page 8), you fail to include all information required to be shown on the statement, or you include incorrect information on the statement.
+"Payee statement" has the same meaning as "statement to recipient" as used in part M on page 8.